space-pagan/UMSL5320P2/README.md

-# UMSL5320P2
+# P2
-Project 2 of Genetic Algs at UMSL, written by Zoya Samsonov on April 18, 2019.
+Project 2 of [REDACTED], written by Zoya Samsonov on April 18, 2019.

 ## Getting Started